jkroepke/access-log-exporter/docs/Configuration.md

   - **`name`**: Label name
   - **`lineIndex`**: Index of the log field for this label
   - **`userAgent`**: Enable user agent parsing (boolean)
-  - **`replacements`**: Array of regex replacements for label values.
+  - **`replacements`**: Array of regular expressions replacements for label values.
 Only the first matching replacement applies.

 <details>
 <summary>Understanding `replacements`</summary>